Nitinkumar-Gove/quick-notes/Time Complexity/Time Complexity.md

 4. Change of variable method
 5. Generating function method

 The method to be used depends on the type of recurrence relation you get.
-For most cases, first three methods suffice.For iterative algorithms, we usually watch out for the loop(s).
+For most cases, first three methods suffice.

-*There are (basically) three types of template for a loop (only the usual ones here!):*
+For iterative algorithms, we usually **_watch out for the loop(s)_**. *There are (basically) three types of template for a loop (only the usual ones here!):*

 ###_Linear_